Picking a beautiful destination is great.

 Destination Wedding Unity Ceremonies

 Unity ceremonies are a lovely way to further commemorate the joining of you in marriage.
-The number of options for a unity ceremony are limited by your imagination.
+The number of options for a unity ceremony is limited by your imagination.

 A few funky and unique unity ceremony ideas: